kirgahn/video2trailer/README.md

 python3
 ffmpeg
 imagemagik
+mplayer

-use pip install for:
+use pip install for (theese shouldn't be needed for vide2trailertui):
 MoviePy
 glob2
 Pillow